GEP-1709: Conformance Profiles¶

 result: skipped

-summary: "no extended features supported"
+summary: "some extended features supported"

 statistics: